vallafederico/web-flu/README.md

 # web-flu
-Things for Webflow but also for the whole web.
+Things for Webflow but in a form that works for everything!